 A herniated disc is a common injury that can affect any part of the spine.
 A herniated disc can cause severe pain and other problems in the arms or legs.

 A herniated disc, also known are a ruptured or slipped disc, is a damaged spinal cushion between two bones in the spine (vertebrae).
 Normally, the gelatinous discs between the vertebrae hold the bones in place and act as shock absorbers, permitting the spine to bend smoothly.
-When a disc protrudes beyond its normal parameters and its tough outer layer of cartilage cracks, the disc is considered to be herniated.
+When a disc protrudes beyond its normal parameters and its tough outer layer of cartilage cracks, the disc is herniated.

 The inner material of the disc bulges through the torn cartilage, sometimes pressing on a nerve in the spinal canal.
 This results in back pain, often sciatic pain that extends into the buttocks and travels down the affected leg.
 Herniated discs occur most frequently in the lumbar (lower) region of the back and are one of the most common causes of such pain.
 Cervical (neck) discs may also herniate, resulting in pain in the neck and shoulders.